welliott2/Credit-Card-Analysis-Project/README.md

 ## Background

-At my job, I work with credit card transactional data (but without any demographic context attached to it).
+At my current job, I am in charge of a credit card analytics project (but without any demographic context attached to it).
 This made me curious about a question I couldn't easily test at work: **once you already know how someone has been paying their bills, does knowing who they are (age, education, marital status, sex) tell you anything more about